ucsf-web-services/ucsf_pattern_library/source/_patterns/01-atoms/buttons/buttons.md

 The button description should be descriptive.
 Be sure to specify the type of button (button, reset, submit).
 Please ensure accessibility by testing the whole page, including this element, in context.

-* About button accessibilty properties: http://webaim.org/techniques/forms/controls
+* About button accessibility properties: http://webaim.org/techniques/forms/controls
 * About button markup: https://www.w3schools.com/tags/tag_button.asp

 ### SEO Considerations